swift502/Krteq/README.md

 Assuming you get the PCB pre-assembled, the only thing left to solder is the MCU.
 I recommend using a socket header for easy Pico replacement, but it can obviously be soldered directly as well.

 1. Install the Pico onto the PCB (socketed or soldered)
-2. Attach the 2u stabilizer to the top case
+2. Attach the indicator LED cover strip to the top case
-2. Attach the indicator LED strip
+3. Attach the 2u stabilizer to the top case
-3. Push a few of the switches through the top case and into the PCB sockets, just enough to hold the two parts together
+4. Push a few of the switches through the top case and into the PCB sockets, just enough to hold the two parts together
-4. Connect the panel mount USB cable to the Pico and screw the other end to the case's USB port cutout
+5. Connect the panel mount USB cable to the Pico and screw the other end to the case's USB port cutout
-5. Slide the top assembly into the bottom case rails, and secure it with screws from the bottom
+6. Slide the top assembly into the bottom case rails, and secure it with screws from the bottom
-6. Install the remaining switches and keycaps
+7. Install the remaining switches and keycaps

 And you're done!